loonloon/Notes/Interview-CSharp.md

 A delegate can be seen as a placeholder for a/some method(s).
 By defining a delegate, you are saying to the user of your class, "Please feel free to **assign, any method that matches this signature**, to the delegate and it will be called each time my delegate is called"

+A delegate instance literally acts as a delegate for the caller: the caller invokes the delegate, and then the delegate calls the target method.
+This indirection decouples the caller from the target method.

 #### What is multicast delegate? ####
 * Also called as combined delegate, multiple delegate objects can be assigned to one delegate instance by using the + operator (same type in return or argument).
 * The multicast delegate contains a list of the assigned delegates.
 When the multicast delegate is called, it invokes the delegates in the list, in order.